 The flex is extremely soft at 2/10.
 Turns happen with barely any input.
 The true twin shape means riding switch feels identical to riding regular, which matters because you'll spend plenty of time accidentally going backwards.

 Here's what you need to know: the Cultivator has a low ceiling.
 Once you're linking turns confidently and pushing speed, it turns into a floppy noodle.
-The sizes (135-145) also cap the rider range at youth to smaller adults.
-This is a first-season board, and it does that job exceptionally well.
+The size run covers 150, 155, and 160, and the wide sizes (155W, 160W) give bigger-footed beginners a real fit instead of fighting toe drag.
+This is a first-season board, and it does that one job well.
 It's not a board you'll keep for five years.

 Nitro Prime Chroma Cam-Out — The Smart Budget Pick